Strix-CZ/dont-wake-my-wife-webpage/readme.md

 ### TODOs

-- Handler to get the time of alarm
-- Handler to set the time of alarm
 - Authentication method for 1 hard-coded user
 - Method to estimate battery percentage from check-ins
 - Handle to get battery level